mieweb/docs/content/functions/injection-immunization-management/injection-tab.md

 * Name:  Using the drop-down, select the name of the VIS Handout publication.
 The list that we have in the drop-down comes from http://immunize.org/VIS/.
 Contact your MIE Implementer if you need additional VIS Handouts added to this drop-down.
-* Published: Can enter the date of the VIS Handout publication.
 * Date VIS Handout(s) Given:  Will automatically default to today's date but can be changed to the date it was given.

 The VIS Website link can be set up by your MIE Implementer.
 You do not have to maintain a latest publication of VIS sheets yourself to hand out manually to a patient.
 We now offer the VIS Website link available while documenting an injection and VIS Handout given.